Squalomix/medaka-annex/README.md

 The main research group running [Squalomix consortium](https://github.com/Squalomix/info) also participates the Medaka seciton of [NBRP (National Bioresource Project)](https://nbrp.jp/en/) administered by [MEXT, Japan](https://www.mext.go.jp/en/).
 This page catalogues existing data provision sites about medaka fishes and serves as their comprehensive gateway.

+Scheduled maintenance of the web server MedakaBase will also be announced in this page.

 ## Public database and data provision sites

 [Genome Browser of Medaka at Ensembl](https://asia.ensembl.org/Oryzias_latipes/Info/Index)<BR>